 No, the service member or guardian must apply, and a DOD or VA physician certifies eligibility.
 A service member should contact a member of his or her recovery team (to include the Primary Care Manager, Nurse Case Manager, Recovery Care Coordinator, Non- Medical Case Manager, or unit leadership) for the SCAADL application form and guidance.

 There is a section on the DD Form 2948 that provides an opportunity to indicate you wish to appeal.
-Appeals must be submitted to the Commanding General, Warrior Transition Command.
+Appeals must be submitted to the Commanding General, Warrior Care and Transition.
 All medical reviews and opinions must be included.
 After the command surgeon conducts a thorough review and develops a medical advisory opinion; the commanding commander will review the package and determine SCAADL entitlement.

 SCAADL is paid directly to the service member, not the service member's designated caregiver.
 It is up to the service member to ensure the compensation flows accordingly.